F-Stop ICU Size Guide – Pick The Right One!

 In this gear guide, I thought I would round up one of every size ICU currently available and document their size, specifications, possible payloads, and packing configurations in every F-Stop backpack.
 If you are about to buy an F-Stop pack and aren’t sure which ICUs to buy with it, you’ve come to the right place.
 Many people also use F-Stop ICUs in non-F-Stop bags, so these photos and specifications should also help with that decision.
 To show appreciation for the time, money, and effort I put into this guide, please consider using the links on this page to buy your F-Stop bags and ICUs.
 Thanks!

 There are two ways to approach this guide.
-You can use the detailed photos and specifications of each ICU to narrow down the options to the ones that will fit your gear.
-Or, you can click through to the section about a specific F-Stop backpack to find out which ICUs or combinations of ICUs fit into that bag.
-Most people should probably use both sections to get a clear idea of what they should buy.
+You can use the detailed photos and specifications of each ICU to narrow the options to the ones that will fit your gear.
+You can also click through to the section about a specific F-Stop backpack to find out which ICUs or combinations of ICUs fit into that bag.
+Most people should probably use both sections to clearly understand what they should buy.

 Which ICU is suitable for your F-Stop backpack?